amcocan/darkness_datapack/README.md

 I will explain this feature when I successfully add it into the datapack.
 <!-- A way to toggle pvp. -->

+## extrashell
+This feature increases the drop of shulker shells to guarantee 2 `minecraft:shulker_shell` items.
+It perserves the looting requirments from MJE.

 ## fastleafdecay
 Adds fast leaf decay for all trees.